Advertisment

 According to the officials, the SOPs would clarify which law enforcement agencies and government bodies can ask such companies to remove content from their platforms.
 The biggest issue, however, on the ambiguous description of content considered inappropriate, remains a challenge for the foreseeable future.

-social media it rules
+it rules social media

 Advertisment